GeekVisit/uproot/README.md

      Converting OPNSense to pfSense

     ````bash
-      uprt -i static_leases-opn.xml -b static_leases -g p -L 192.168.0.1 -H 192.168.0.254
+      uprt static_leases-opn.xml -g p -L 192.168.0.1 -H 192.168.0.254
     ````

-## OPNsense - Importing
+### OPNsense - Import

 1. **NOTE: Always make a [backup](https://docs.opnsense.org/manual/backups.html) of your OPNsense configuration before importing !**

-2. **In addition, importing REPLACES any static leases you currently have.
-See [below](#user-content-OpnSense--adding-leases-to-an-existing-pfSense-configuration) if you just are adding leases to an existing configuration.**
+2. **Importing REPLACES any static leases your router currently has.
+If you are adding leases to an existing configuration, follow [these steps for merging](#user-content-opnsense--merging-leases-with-an-existing-configuration) .**

 3. To start your import, log in to your OPNsense router and navigate to System->Configuration->Backups.